English Suffix: Definition, Rules, Exceptions, Practice Questions with Answers

 • Look for letter or group of letters added to the end of a word that changes the word’s meaning or grammatical function.

 • Remember the rules and use them to identify the suffixes.
-For example,
+For example:

-• If the word is a verb in the present progressive tense, the suffix is -ing.
-(I am eating my food right now)
+• If the word is a verb and is in the present progressive tense, the suffix is -ing.
+(I am playing hockey right now.
+(She walks too slowly)

 Students can easily pick up the suffixes used in the sentences, if they follow the above mentioned rules and tricks.